bevyengine/rfcs/template.md

 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
 - If applicable, explain how this feature compares to similar existing features, and in what situations the user would use each one.

-## Reference-level explanation
+## Implementation strategy

 This is the technical portion of the RFC.
-Explain the design in sufficient detail that:
+Try to capture the broad implementation strategy, and then focus in on the tricky details so that:

 - Its interaction with other features is clear.
 - It is reasonably clear how the feature would be implemented.
 - Corner cases are dissected by example.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.
+When necessary, this section should return to the examples given in the previous section and explain the implementation details that make them work.

+When writing this section be mindful of the following [repo guidelines](https://github.com/bevyengine/rfcs):

+- **RFCs should be scoped:** Try to avoid creating RFCs for huge design spaces that span many features.
+Try to pick a specific feature slice and describe it in as much detail as possible.
+Feel free to create multiple RFCs if you need multiple features.
+- **RFCs should avoid ambiguity:** Two developers implementing the same RFC should come up with nearly identical implementations.
+- **RFCs should be "implementable":** Merged RFCs should only depend on features from other merged RFCs and existing Bevy features.
+It is ok to create multiple dependent RFCs, but they should either be merged at the same time or have a clear merge order that ensures the "implementable" rule is respected.

 ## Drawbacks